lnoor/sphinx-jsonschema/README.rst

 * Supports JSON Pointer notation on external resources to select a subschema.
 * Supports cross references between schemas.
 * Allows reStructuredText markup in ``title`` and ``description`` fields.
+* Allows JSON Schema definitions in both JSON and YAML format.

 Installation
 ============